openordu/ordu-11ty/src/posts/letter-mission.md

  to them.
 I want a liturgy that recognizes the particular nature of the soul, particular being literal here for 'having parts'.

-Often though, druidry and druid groups execute their rites in the most bland and not very Celtic way.
-I long for hearth rites and hill rites that recognize what is going on in folklore.
+I have noticed variations in the execution of rites among different Neodruid groups, and I personally seek a more vibrant and folklore-inspired approach, such as hearth rites and hill rites that align with Celtic traditions.

 ## The Solution